-In cases where a client is originally ordered to have ignition interlock for 12-consecutive months with no other restrictions, they will be required to finish the 12-month requirement successfully in order to become licensed by DMV.
+In cases where a client is originally ordered to have ignition interlock for 12-consecutive months with no other restrictions, they will be required to finish the 12 month requirement successfully in order to become licensed.
+If they later go back to the court to petition for early interlock removal short of the 12-month period, and it is granted by the court, please send the information directly to chris.morris@vasap.virginia.gov before processing the removal.